-Both the CAPS and International British Curriculum are available to students directly through our online homeschooling platform.
+Both the CAPS and International British Curriculum are available to South African homeschooling students through our online homeschooling platform.

 So whether you are interested in the CAPS or International British Curriculum, CambriLearn offers everything you need to ensure you receive an internationally accredited education in an environment that promotes individuality and personalised learning.